Get Involved with the Madison Collaborative

 Apply for a Research or Program Innovation Grant

 The Madison Collaborative offers two grants to support new research and programming efforts focused on ethical reasoning as applied to personal, professional, and civic life.
 This support will encourage ongoing renewed engagement with ethical reasoning content and will broaden participation among JMU faculty and staff, and students with a faculty or staff sponsor.
-Grant applications are due June 30th of every year, and awards are made in July.
-In mid-April, applications are posted in the "Resources" section on the home page.
+Grant applications are due on a rolling basis, the 1st of every other month (February, April, June, August, October, December).
+Applications are peer reviewed and decisions/awards are made by the first of the following month.
+Applications are posted in the "Resources" section on the home page.

 Apply for a Faculty or Student Affairs Fellowship